malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 _Please come back later._

 Abstract:
-- Consciousness is produced by a semiotic multi-iteration planner state machine with meta management.
+- Consciousness is produced by a semiotic multi-iteration state machine with a meta-management feedback loop.

 Contents: